sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 *From now on, everything you do is in your final system, not on the LiveCD.*

+# Portage profile

+The portage profile aims to pre-fill USE flags.
+Since this is a laptop and you want some graphical UI, choose the desktop profile.
+First, type `eselect profile list` to see the list of available profiles.
+Then type `eselect profile set X` where X is the desktop profile.

 # make.conf

 The HP Folio 9470m has an Intel Core i7-3687U CPU.
 It's an IvyBridge and as of gcc-4.7, its `march` is `core-avx-i`.